 If you don’t have a WordPress built site, there are still a lot of good options for making a mobile-friendly site for free.
 One of those options that seem fairly popular is called Google Sites.

 With Google Sites you choose a template, choose some colors, add your text, and the mobile site is ready for action.
 A person with no website design experience could look like a mobile designing guru in just a few hours.

 Get a Mobile Website

-All-in-All, nine out of 10 small business still lack a mobile website and this is not acceptable.
+All-in-All, nine out of 10 small businesses still lack a mobile website and this is not acceptable.
 Invest in a mobile website soon and I’m sure it will pay you back.
-With that said, remember to optimize your website and stay on top your game with Leadgenix.
+With that said, remember to optimize your website and stay on top of your game with Leadgenix.